Raku/nqp/docs/ops.markdown

 * Handle    - an I/O Handle object
 * @         - this sigil indicates an array parameter
 * %         - this sigil indicates a hash parameter
+* ...       - indicates variable args are accepted

 # Arithmetic Opcodes